PHI-base/phipo/README.md

 # PHI-base Phenotype Ontology

-**CAUTION:** This ontology is in the draft phase, and is under active development.
-Term names may be liable to change without warning.
+**Caution:** This ontology is in a draft phase, and is under active development; ontology terms may be deprecated at a higher rate than usual.

 - - -